zmkfirmware/zmk/docs/docs/features/studio.md

 You can use ZMK Studio with Chrome/Edge at https://zmk.studio/.

-To use the native app for Linux, macOS, or Windows, download the appropriate file from the [latest release](https://github.com/zmkfirmware/zmk-studio/releases).
+To use the native app for Linux, macOS, or Windows, visit the [download page](https://zmk.studio/download).

 :::warning